2007 Tennessee Volunteers football team: Arkansas State

-Pregame line: Tennessee by 19.5

 Tennessee grabbed the lead first for the first time this season, and never relinquished it, as the Vols beat Arkansas State by the score of 48 to 27.
 The Vols entered the game unranked following the loss to Florida and were playing their second home game of the season.

 QB Erik Ainge set a career-high with 334 yards passing and tied a career-high with 4 TD's while going 27-of-39.
 Tennessee allowed 377 total yards on defense.
 Lucas Taylor had 7 catches for 104 yards.

 Georgia

-Pregame line: Georgia by 1

 Tennessee earned its first conference victory of the season by beating the Georgia Bulldogs by the score of 35–14.
 Tennessee dominated the first half, leading the game by the score of 28–0.
 Tennessee held Georgia to 243 total yards, while picking up 190 yards on the ground.
 The game was a sudden turnaround for both the Defense and the Running game, which both performed poorly in the Vols' only other conference game, Florida.
 The win, combined with Florida's losses to Auburn and LSU puts Tennessee back into the race for the SEC Championship Game in Atlanta.

 The win came after head coach Phillip Fulmer came under fire by anonymous former players in an article in the Knoxville News Sentinel.
 Fulmer called the article "an incredible cheap shot" in the post-game press conference.
 Fulmer had also been receiving criticism from several other writers that follow the program.

 Individual performances were highlighted by Arian Foster, who carried the ball 17 times for 98 yards, and 3 touchdowns.
 Backup running back Montario Hardesty added 70 yards on 14 carries with 1 TD.
 LB Ellix Wilson blocked a punt in the 2nd quarter.